BenLambright/wedding-song-recommendations/README.md

 - **large_scale_langid.ipynb**: Contains code to detect most languages in the dataset

 **Modeling:**
-- **METCS777-term-project-code-Team9-GMM-Implementation.ipynb:** Contains code to run GMM clustering information and separate songs depending on it's features.
+- **METCS777-term-project-code-Team9-GMM-Implementation.ipynb:** Contains code to run GMM model and cluster songs depending on its features.
-- **METCS777-term-project-code-Team9-Kmeans-Implementation.ipynb:** Contains code to run K-means clustering information and separate songs depending on it's features.
+- **METCS777-term-project-code-Team9-Kmeans-Implementation.ipynb:** Contains code to run K-means model and cluster songs depending on its features.

 **Inference:**
 - add_file: Conttains code to run....